Neil is a corporate and commercial partner focusing on competition, regulatory and antitrust law.

 - Universal music on its global acquisition of EMI’s recorded music business

 - various domestic and international parties on cartel enforcement matters, including Commerce Commission investigations and participation in the Commission’s leniency policy, and

-- a variety of clients including Holcim New Zealand, New Zealand Post, TVNZ, Shell, Chorus New Zealand, Paymark, Wellington International Airport and Z Energy on their everyday competition law issues.
+- a variety of clients on their everyday competition law issues including Holcim New Zealand, New Zealand Post, TVNZ, Shell, Chorus, Paymark, Wellington International Airport and Z Energy.